 On the 17th June this year, I walked in the second of four Via Francigena Marathons in Italy.
 The Francigena Val di Susa Marathon began in Avigliana near Turin, and continued for 42 km to an ancient Roman amphitheatre in Susa.
 There was an air of excitement as we traversed the cobble stones of the Piazza Conte Rosso beneath the ancient ruins of the Avigliana castle.
 Then, the marathon continued through all the amazing places seen in the photos.
 You can read all about the marathon at Via Francigena Tours.

 ‘Art should be about joy!’
 David Hockney has been true to his words!
 And, to celebrate his 80th birthday, a lifetime span of his works is exhibited (June 21 to Oct 23 2017) at the Centre Pompidou, Paris.
 This huge collection of his works gives […]

-Here is the link to my article on the Via Francigena website.
+See my article on Via Francigena official website.

 Go to Via Francigena Tours to arrange your visit to Grand-St-Bernard Pass

 Romainmôtier Abbey is the oldest Romanesque Abbey still being used as a Reform Church in Switzerland.
 I first became aware of it because it is one of the cultural highlights when travelling the Swiss Via Francigena pilgrim route.
 When I was staying in Lausanne, on Lac Leman, I took a 30 minute train trip to visit the Abbey.
 But, I accidentally got off the train at Arnex-sur-Orbe, one stop early.
 So, I decided to use Google Maps on my phone, and walk to the Abbey.
 I had the Swiss country side all to my self and became immersed in the golden fields, green pastures, and snow clad Jura alps in the distance.